@purveyors/cli

 authlogin, status, logoutNone

-inventory / roast / sales / tastingPersonal data and write workflowsAuthenticated member session
+inventory / roast / sales / tastingPersonal data and write workflowsMember-owned API key with matching scopes

 configlist, get, set, resetNone, local-only